-- Mooseltoe – This one will need to be planned!
+Mooseltoe will need to be planned!
 BUT… it makes the cutest bulletin board!
-This read aloud focuses on problem, steps to solve the problem and solution.
+This read-aloud focuses on the problem, the steps to solve the problem, and the solution.

-2. Olive the Other Reindeer – This book companion focuses on theme and it includes a super easy craft!
+Olive the Other Reindeer is a book companion that focuses on theme and it includes a super easy craft!
 All you have to do is print on white paper!

 Also… I watch the movie every single year!
 I just use the youtube link!
 The kids LOVE IT!!!
 I usually have them complete the comprehension questions as they watch the movie!

-4. A New Improved Santa – This one is a favorite!!!
+A New Improved Santa is a favorite!!!
 My students always love designing a new suit for Santa!

-5. Tacky’s Christmas – This activity reviews character traits!
+Tacky’s Christmas is an activity that reviews character traits!

 And… the cutest elf ears with a writing activity!
 We ALWAYS make these hats on the day of our winter party!